itamarhaber/redis-rosetta-stone/README.md

  * Script acronym - acronymized native literal in native script
  * Phonetic acronym - the phonetic version of the native acronym

+The order of languages is lexicographical, naturally.
+The single exception to this rule is English, which appears first.

+## The OS Redis Rosetta Stone
 | Language | Script | Script literal           | Phonetic literal | Script acronym | Phonetic acronym
 -----------|--------|--------------------------|------------------|----------------|-----------------
 | English  | Redis  | Remote Dictionary Server |                  |                | / rɛdɪs/